+Forward-Looking Information

-This report includes certain statements that may be deemed to be "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 and are intended to be covered by the safe harbor provisions thereof.
-All statements, other than statements of historical facts, included in this report that address activities, events or developments that we expect, believe or anticipate will or may occur in the future, including such matters as future capital expenditures, dividends and acquisitions (including the amount and nature thereof), development trends of the real estate industry and the Manhattan, Westchester County, Connecticut, Long Island and New Jersey office markets, business strategies, expansion and growth of our operations and other similar matters, are forward-looking statements.
-These forward-looking statements are based on certain assumptions and analyses made by us in light of our experience and our perception of historical trends, current conditions, expected future developments and other factors we believe are appropriate.
+This report includes certain statements that may be deemed to be "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+Such forward-looking statements relate to, without limitation, our future capital expenditures, dividends and acquisitions (including the amount and nature thereof) and other development trends of the real estate industry and the Manhattan, Westchester, Connecticut and Long Island City office market, business strategies, and the expansion and growth of our operations.
+These statements are based on certain assumptions and analyses made by us in light of our experience and our perception of historical trends, current conditions, expected future developments and other factors we believe are appropriate.
+We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Act and Section 21E of the Exchange Act.
+Such statements are subject to a number of assumptions, risks and uncertainties which may cause our actual results, performance or achievements to be materially different from future results, performance or achievements expressed or implied by these forward-looking statements.

-Forward-looking statements are not guarantees of future performance and actual results or developments may materially differ, and we caution you not to place undue reliance on such statements.
 Forward-looking statements are generally identifiable by the use of the words "may," "will," "should," "expect," "anticipate," "estimate," "believe," "intend," "project," "continue," or the negative of these words, or other similar words or terms.

-Forward-looking statements contained in this report is subject to a number of risks and uncertainties which may cause our actual results, performance or achievements to be materially different from future results, performance or achievements expressed or implied by forward-looking statements made by us.
-These risks and uncertainties include:
+Readers are cautioned not to place undue reliance on these forward-looking statements.
+Among the factors about which we have made assumptions are:

-- the effect of the credit crisis on general economic, business and financial conditions, and on the New York Metro real estate market in particular; - · dependence upon certain geographic markets; - · risks of real estate acquisitions, dispositions and developments, including the cost of construction delays and cost overruns; - · risks relating to structured finance investments; - · availability and creditworthiness of prospective tenants and borrowers; - · bankruptcy or insolvency of a major tenant or a significant number of smaller tenants; - · adverse changes in the real estate markets, including reduced demand for office space, increasing vacancy, and increasing availability of sublease space; - · availability of capital (debt and equity); - · unanticipated increases in financing and other costs, including a rise in interest rates; - · our ability to comply with financial covenants in our debt instruments; - · our ability to maintain our status as a REIT; - · risks of investing through joint venture structures, including the fulfillment by our partners of their financial obligations; - the continuing threat of terrorist attacks, in particular in the New York Metro Area and on our tenants; - · our ability to obtain adequate insurance coverage at a reasonable cost and the potential for losses in excess of our insurance coverage, including as a result of environmental contamination; and - · legislative, regulatory and/or safety requirements adversely affecting REITs and the real estate business, including costs of compliance with the Americans with Disabilities Act, the Fair Housing Act and other similar laws and regulations.
+- · general economic or business (particularly real estate) conditions, either nationally or in the New York metro area being less favorable than expected; - · reduced demand for office space; - · risks of real estate acquisitions; - · risks of structured finance investments and borrowers; - · availability and creditworthiness of prospective tenants and borrowers; - tenant bankruptcies; - · adverse changes in the real estate markets, including increasing vacancy, including availability of sublease space, decreasing rental revenue and increasing insurance costs; - $\cdot$ availability, terms and deployment of capital (debt and equity); - $\cdot$ unanticipated increases in financing and other costs, including a rise in interest rates; - market interest rates could adversely affect the market price of our common stock, as well as our performance and cash flows; - · declining real estate valuations and impairment charges; - · our ability to comply with financial covenants in our debt instruments; - our ability to satisfy complex rules in order for SL Green to qualify as a REIT, for federal income tax purposes, our ability to satisfy the rules in order for us to qualify as a partnership for federal income tax purposes, the ability of certain of our subsidiaries to qualify as REITs and certain of our subsidiaries to qualify as taxable REIT subsidiaries for federal income tax purposes and our ability and the ability of our subsidiaries to operate effectively within the limitations imposed by these rules; - · accounting principles and policies and guidelines applicable to REITs; - · competition with other companies; - · availability of and our ability to attract and retain qualified personnel; - the continuing threat of terrorist attacks on the national, regional and local economies including, in particular, the New York City area and our tenants: - $\cdot$ legislative or regulatory changes adversely affecting real estate investment trusts and the real estate business; and - · environmental, regulatory and/or safety requirements.

-Other factors and risks to our business, many of which are beyond our control, are described in our filings with the Securities and Exchange Commission.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of future events, new information or otherwise.